luketlancaster/maintenance_tracker/README.md

 Acceptance Criteria

-* User passes in `new` command followed by the job and miles at which job needs to be completed
+* User passes in `new` command followed by three arguments: Job, Miles, Name of car
 * That new maintenance is printed out with the mileage it is schudled at

 ### View List of All Maintenance